S3 EP7: Emma Doran

 Eating it like an apple.
 That's what you're doing.

-But the onion is, that's the star of the show, in my opinion, is the onion.
+But the onion is that's the star of the show, in my opinion, is the onion.
 Oh, I mean, great in a salad.

-as a five-year-old wow yeah I've always loved onion.
+I've always loved onion.
 Not only did I have plain cheese sandwiches, my mother had to cut the crusts off them as well.

 And meanwhile, you're going in with Ololenghi, just weaken out the entire primary school.
 Yeah.